 Plenty of meditation experts think so.
 The key is in focusing on the task at hand and paying attention to your breathing.
 (Notice a pattern yet?)
 By using mindful techniques while you scrub, wash, and declutter, you are focusing your attention on the present.
 With this, you release the judgement and negative thoughts that often go with tackling disorganization and uncleanliness.
 With enough practice, you may just end up decluttering more than your house.

 Dancing has been a part of shamanistic rituals in cultures from the Sufis of the Middle East to Muism shamans in Korea.
 For thousands of years the San Bushmen of Southern Africa used dance to enter a trance-like state to perform healing rituals.
 Today there is a growing “conscious rave” movement that focuses on substance-free dance-a-thons.
-The Get Down is a popular weekly event in New York which prohibits alcohol and phones, creating a gathering that feels both like a celebration and a transformation.
+BODY LVNGUAGE (formerly known as The Get Down) is a popular event based in New York which prohibits alcohol and phones, creating a gathering that feels both like a celebration and a transformation.

 Organizers of one such event, Morning Gloryville, believe that through dance “vitality and wellness of heart, mind, body, and soul can raise one’s level of awareness of themselves, their community and the world we live in.”
 The key?
 Being present and releasing judgement of yourself and others.